Unique continuation for the gradient of eigenfunctions and Wegner estimates for random divergence-type operators: Proof of a remark from

-Now let $A\colon \L_L\to\RR^{d\times d}$ satisfy \eqref{eq:elliptic}.
-In order to approximate the operator $H^L:=H^L(A)$ by a sequence of operators $(H^L_\ell)_\ell$ satisfying the assumption of Theorem \ref{thm:ur-low-energy}, we need to approximate $A$ by a sequence of Lipschitz continuous and uniformly elliptic matrix functions $(A_\ell)_\ell$.
+Now we assume that $A\colon \L_L\to\RR^{d\times d}$ satisfies \eqref{eq:elliptic}.
+In order to approximate the operator $H^L:=H^L(A)$ by a sequence of operators $(H^L_\ell)_\ell$ satisfying the assumption of Theorem~\ref{thm:ur-low-energy} we need to approximate $A$ by a sequence of Lipschitz continuous and uniformly elliptic matrix functions $(A_\ell)_\ell$.

-\begin{lemma} Let $\emptyset\neq U\subseteq\RR^d$ be bounded open set.
-Let $A=(a_{j,k})_{j,k=1}^d\colon U\to\mathrm{Sym}(d,\RR)$ be a matrix-function that satisfies \eqref{eq:elliptic} and let $0<\eps<\theta_{\Ellip,-}$.
+\begin{lemma} Let $\emptyset\neq U\subset\RR^d$ be bounded open set, let $A=(a_{j,k})_{j,k=1}^d\colon U\to\Sym(d,\RR)$ be a matrix-function that satisfies \eqref{eq:elliptic}, and let $0<\eps<\theta_{\Ellip,-}$.
 Then there exists a sequence of symmetric, uniformly elliptic, and Lipschitz continuous matrices $(A_\ell)_\ell$ with ellipticity constants $\theta_{\Ellip,-}(A_\ell)=\theta_{\Ellip,-}-\eps$ and $\theta_{\Ellip,+}(A_\ell)=\theta_{\Ellip,+}$, converging to $A$ pointwise almost everywhere. \end{lemma}

-\begin{remark} Note that by the polarization identity the ellipticity of $A$ implies that $a_{j,k}\in L^\infty(U)\subseteq L^1(U)$ for all $j,k\in\{1,\dots,d\}$. \end{remark}
+\begin{remark} Note that by the polarization identity the ellipticity of $A$ implies that $a_{j,k}\in L^\infty(U)\subset L^1(U)$ for all $j,k\in\{1,\dots,d\}$. \end{remark}

-\begin{proof} We consider $A$ as a matrix-function $\RR^d\to\mathrm{Sym}(d,\RR)$ by setting $A\equiv 0$ on $\RR^d\setminus U$.
+\begin{proof} We consider $A$ as a matrix-function $\RR^d\to\Sym(d,\RR)$ by setting $A\equiv 0$ on $\RR^d\setminus U$.
 Let $B:=(\theta_{\Ellip,-}-\eps)\Id$ and $\tilde{A}=A-B$.
 Then $\tilde{A}$ is elliptic with ellipticity constants $\theta_{\Ellip,-}(\tilde{A})=\eps$ and $\theta_{\Ellip,+}(\tilde{A})=\theta_{\Ellip,+}-\theta_{\Ellip,-}+\eps$.
-Let $g\in\cC_c^\infty(\RR)$ satisfy $\supp g=[-1,1]$, $g\geq 0$ and $\int_\RR g=1$.
+Let $g\in C_c^\infty(\RR)$ satisfy $\supp g=[-1,1]$, $g\geq 0$ and $\int_\RR g=1$.
 Moreover, suppose that $\norm{g}_\infty\leq M$ for some $M>0$.
 We define $\phi\colon \RR^d\to\RR$ by $\phi(x):=g(|x|)$ and $\phi_\ell\colon \RR^d\to\RR$ by $\phi_\ell(x):=\ell^d\phi(\ell x)$ for $\ell\in\NN$.
 Then $\norm{\grad\phi_\ell}_\infty\leq \ell^{d+1}M$ and by Young's inequality for convolutions it is easy to see that $\norm{\tilde{a}_{j,k}\ast\phi_\ell}_\infty\leq \norm{\tilde{a}_{j,k}}_\infty$.
 Furthermore, each $a_{j,k}\ast\phi_\ell$ is Lipschitz continuous with Lipschitz-constant at most $\ell^{d+1}M\max_{j,k}\norm{a_{j,k}}_1$.